-To support growth of our program, we are using 2019 to pilot our new Ambassador Program.
-Eight volunteers have been agreed to be our first Ambassadors: Janis Heaney, Nicole Hillman, Sam Jensen, Alli Kildahl, Margaret Pfeffer, Barbara Scharf, Judy Skoglund, and Leah Switzer.
+To support the growth of our program, we are using 2019 to pilot our new Ambassador Program.
+Eight volunteers have agreed to be our first Ambassadors: Janis Heaney, Nicole Hillman, Sam Jensen, Alli Kildahl, Margaret Pfeffer, Barbara Scharf, Judy Skoglund, and Leah Switzer.
 These generous volunteers have all had a good experience with the program and have agreed to use their personal and professional networks to bring new people to Friends of Ngong Road.
 Each Ambassador commits to recruiting 2 new sponsors and raising $2,000 annually for two years.
 We are working hard to support their efforts.
 If you are interested in learning more about what it means to be an Ambassador, please contact Lacey at firstname.lastname@example.org.

 We are a few weeks away from sending nearly 350 students to summer camp, students’ favorite time of the year.
 I am delighted to report that the Camp Appeal has met the match this year!
 Sincere thanks to Colin and Wendy Lundgren for making this match possible again.